Lizzwest/Breaking-Bricks/README.md

 This is my Project 1 For SEI 7/13
 I will be creating a game called Breaking Bricks using canvas.

+-TL;DR
+Breaking bricks is a simple game with a board, a ball for it to bounce off of, and bricks for the ball to break.
+I will be using HTML, CSS and JavaScript to create the game.
 ## Let's get started

 Our first step to creating our game is our HTML.
 We should start with a basic boilerplate, as well as a couple lines to define our canvas, and to connect our JavaScript and our CSS.